 Prima Vera De Filippi argues that artists are pioneering the exploration of generative AI, pushing its boundaries in ways that entrepreneurs and corporations are hesitant to do.
 She notes that artists often experiment with technologies before they are fully scalable or profitable, providing valuable insights into potential designs and applications.
 This early exploration informs the development of more equitable and sustainable AI platforms.

-Sharon Prince asserts that ethical AI must begin with ethically sourced hardware, including data centers.
-She argues that the massive energy consumption and infrastructure of AI development necessitate transparency in labor practices and material sourcing.
-By addressing these ethical concerns, Prince believes AI can contribute to a more just and sustainable future, ensuring that technological advancements do not perpetuate exploitation.
+Sharon Prince argues that ethical AI must extend beyond software to encompass the ethical sourcing of hardware components, particularly in data centers.
+She highlights the need for transparency in labor practices and material sourcing to ensure that AI development does not contribute to exploitation.
+By addressing these ethical concerns, Prince believes AI can contribute to a more just and sustainable future.

 Gary Marcus expresses concern about the potential for a generative AI bubble to burst, leading to a wider economic crisis.
 He highlights the risk of corporate bailouts and the unknown blast radius of a deflation, questioning whether it will affect only pension funds and VCs or take down banks and a larger part of the economy, concluding that the extent of the damage remains uncertain due to proprietary information about loans.